aosp-rockchip/README/README.md

 ```
 ./upgrade_tool uf path/to/update.img
 ```
 This will take a while, and your device will reboot a few times after the upgrade tool finishes to handle repartitioning and actually flashing the update.
+YOU CANNOT FLASH THE IMAGE WITH rkdeveloptool.
 To flash new builds after this, use fastboot to flash the super.img and boot.img located in `out/target/product/pinenote/`.
 This is pretty standard on android devices, so you can find a million guides for that elsewhere.